interstar/Patterning-Core/README.md

 The easiest way, today, to just play around with Patterning is to try it in the online tutorial.
 Previously "Project RoseEngine" was a browser-based Patterning editor.
 This has now been replaced by the ability to edit and update Patterning patterns on many sites.
 Including in the [tutorial itself](https://alchemyislands.com/assets/patterning-tutorial/HelloWorld.html).

-This is a purely ClojureScript, in-browser environment in which you write ClojureScript code, and which can export SVG and PostScript renderings of the patterns.
+This is a purely ClojureScript, in-browser environment in which you can write and render patterns, and export them as SVG or PostScript.

 ### Patterning in Cardigan Bay